Everything's Gonna Be Okay

 Everything's Gonna Be Okay is an American comedy television series created by Australian comedian Josh Thomas.
-Thomas previously created, wrote, directed and starred in the semi-autobiographical award-winning series Please Like Me.
 Everything's Gonna Be Okay premiered on Freeform on January 16, 2020.
 In May 2020, the series was renewed for a second season which premiered on April 8, 2021.
 In August 2021, the series was canceled after two seasons.

 Premise

 Nicholas, an Australian in his twenties, visits his American father and two teenage half-sisters in Los Angeles.
 During his visit, he learns that their father is terminally ill and wants Nicholas to become the guardian to Genevieve and Matilda, because their mother is already dead.